 - The data logger is enabled from the "Main Menu" and operates when a non-zero value is entered for the interval. - Items to be logged are selected from the "Selection" screen.
-ENTER selects items, 0 deselects. - Up to ten items may be selected.
+ENTER selects items, 0 deselects. - Up to ten items may be selected. - When "dB Signal" and "dB SNR" are selected, two variables are stored, since one measurement is carried out with the flow direction (D downstream) and one against the flow direction (U upstream) (Note: This applies to ultrasonic board version 5.0 or higher).

-- If no items are selected the logger will record blank space. - Send logger by serial port to a terminal program by selecting "Log Download". - Clear the logger by selecting "Log Erase". - Remaining logger space can be seen in the diagnostic displays. - Logged data can be downloaded, viewed and exported using the KATdata+ software except when "Wrap Mode" has been enabled.
+- If no items are selected the logger will record blank space. - Send logger by serial port to a terminal program by selecting "Log Download". - Clear the logger by selecting "Log Erase". - Remaining logger space can be seen in the diagnostic displays. - Logged data can be downloaded, viewed and exported using the KATdata+ software. - "Wrap Mode" saves as a single measurement session which deletes earlier data once the logger is full.
+When resuming a measurement, it must be confirmed that the data memory will be deleted in this case.
+If a restart occurs that is not user initiated (for example power failure), the previous measurement session will be continued.
+Note that the KATdata+ software cannot be used with this mode.